codihuston/ustrending/docs/development.md

 #### For MacOS

+All of the steps will be the same as described in the [For Windows](#for-windows) section, except for the following:

+1. In the `k8s/examples/mongo-deployment.yml` file, you need to update the `hostPath > path` key to a path that is writable by your user account.

+After you have made the above changes, you can follow the steps in the next section.

 #### For Windows

 1. In your terminal, `cd` into the root of this repository.
 You should see